programminghistorian/jekyll/en/lessons/temporal-network-analysis-with-r.md

 ## Static Visualizations

 Now that we have a sense of where this temporal network data comes from and how it is structured, we can start to visualize and analyze it.
 First lets load up our network as a static edge list, which I'll call `PHStaticEdges` with its associated vertex attributes, here called `PHVertexAttributes`.
+Download the <a href="/assets/temporal-network-analysis-with-r/TNAWR_StaticEdgelist.csv" download>static edgelist</a>
-Download the [static edgelist](/assets/temporal-network-analysis-with-r/TNAWR_StaticEdgelist.csv) and load it into R using the `read.csv()` call.
+ and load it into R using the `read.csv()` call.
 Instead of remembering the path to the file, you can open a finder window that will let you visually navigate to the file using the `file.choose()` function:

 ```r
 # Import Static Network Data
 PHStaticEdges <- read.csv(file.choose())
 ```

-Then use the same function to load the [vertex attributes](/assets/temporal-network-analysis-with-r/TNAWR_VertexAttributes.csv) into R.
+Then use the same function to load the <a href="/assets/temporal-network-analysis-with-r/TNAWR_VertexAttributes.csv" download>vertex attributes</a> into R.

 ```r
 PHVertexAttributes <- read.csv(